NVIDIA-Merlin/HierarchicalKV/docs/README.md

 # Documentation

-This folder contains the scripts necessary to build the documentation for Merlin-KV.
+This folder contains the scripts necessary to build the documentation for EmbedKV.
-You can view the generated [Merlin-KV documentation](https://nvidia-merlin.github.io/merlin-kv/master/README.html).
+You can view the generated [EmbedKV documentation](https://nvidia-merlin.github.io/embed-kv/master/README.html).

 ## Contributing to Docs